martins-jean/Employee-turnover-prediction-in-python/README.md

 ## Project Overview

-Used a predictive model based on a decision tree classifier in order to identify and assess various turnover risk factors.
+Used a predictive model based on a decision tree classifier in order to assess various turnover risk factors.

 ## Reproducibility Guidelines